dhoyle/splicedocs-jekyll/pages/MLManager/UsingMLManager.md

 ```
 {: .Example}

-### Test on Unbalanced Data
+#### 4. Test on Unbalanced Data  {#testunbalanced}

-And make sure that this model will generalize to work with unbalanced data:
+We also need to make sure that this model will generalize to work with unbalanced data:

 ```
 %spark.pyspark